 In this article, we’ll compare three major maintenance types—preventive, predictive, and breakdown maintenance—and learn about the differences between them.
 Understanding how they differ will help you decide which type is best for your team.

-Examples: Scheduled maintenance.
-Check and replacing filters on an HVAC every 6 months whether they need it or not.
+Example: Scheduled maintenance — check and replace filters on an HVAC every 6 months whether they need it or not

-Preventative maintenance is work done on a repeating schedule to prevent failures or breakdowns.
+Preventive maintenance is work done on a repeating schedule to prevent failures or breakdowns.
 This could include monthly inspections, parts replacements, or detection reporting.
-The goal of preventative maintenance is to detect and avoid issues before they become an issue.
+The goal of preventive maintenance is to detect and avoid issues before they become an issue.

-Furthermore, preventive maintenance is usually associated to regular, routine maintenance to help keep equipment up and running, preventing any unplanned failures or downtime and expensive costs from unanticipated equipment failure.
-It requires careful planning and scheduling of maintenance on equipment before there is an actual problem as well as keeping accurate records of past inspections and servicing reports.
 Preventive management can be very complex, especially for companies with a lot of high value equipment.
 For this reason, many companies rely on bespoke preventive maintenance software to help organize and carry out all their preventive maintenance needs.
-What Are the Benefits of Preventive Maintenance?

 - Extended life of company equipment

 - Less unplanned downtime resulting from equipment failure

 Preventive maintenance is usually seen as costly and staff intensive since you need a detailed plan of maintenance and the people available to run it.
 This is among the best options if you have a range of expensive machinery and systems that would be catastrophic to the company if they failed abruptly.

 Breakdown or reactive maintenance

 Example: Wait until your HVAC fails and call a technician to come and fix it